 Where are the best places for mirrors in your house?

 Because of these abilities, mirrors should be used very carefully.
-Sometimes, water features and other objects should be treated the same way because they have the similar reflective properties.
+Even water features and other objects that have reflective properties should be treated the same way.

-In this article, I will go through some basic mirror Feng Shui tips and rules as they relate to each room and area in your house.
-Towards the end, you will learn some rules and tips about Feng Shui Bagua mirrors.
-After reading this article, you will know the best and worst places to place mirrors and their reasons why.
+In this article, we will go through some basic mirror Feng Shui tips and rules that relate to each room and area in your house.
+You will also learn some rules and tips about Feng Shui Bagua mirrors and know the best and worst places to place mirrors and reasons why.

 1. Dining Room Most Suitable for Mirrors